-Wheel Chock: A wheel chock mounted to your pickup bed helps make loading and tie-down a one-person job.
+A wheel chock mounted to your pickup bed helps make loading and tie-down a one-person job.
 Roll the front end of your dirt bike into the chock and it will be stabilized enough for you to attach the tie-downs by yourself without the bike tipping over.

-Loading a Bike
+Loading the Dirt Bike

 The loading process is highly manageable if you follow the proper steps to minimize the risks:

-- Park your truck in a flat area – backing the tailgate up to an incline also reduces the angle of your ramp.
+- Park your truck in a flat area – backing the tailgate up to an incline also reduces the angle of your ramp

-- Clear the back of your truck to prevent tripping.
+- Clear the back of your truck to prevent tripping

 - Unfold the ramp and place its plate or finger ends onto the edge of the tailgate

 - Use a tie-down strap to secure the ramp to a metal attachment point on the truck underneath the tailgate.
+Never attach the tie-down strap to a plastic piece!

 - Put your dirt bike into neutral and line it up several feet out from the foot of the ramp

-- In a single, coordinated effort, push the dirt bike forward and up the ramp as high as possible.
+- In a single, coordinated effort, push the dirt bike forward and up the ramp as high as possible

-- When you’ve reached a stand-still, apply the brake and sit tight while your friend climbs into the truck bed to pull the motorcycle up into the truck (up high on the front forks is a good spot) as you continue to hold the dirt bike upright.
+- When you’ve reached a stand-still, apply the brake and sit tight while your friend climbs into the truck bed to pull the bike up into the truck (up high on the front forks is a good spot) as you continue to hold the dirt bike upright.

 - Grab your tie-down straps and attach the first side somewhere above the suspension (usually the handlebars) to an anchor point on the truck.
 Repeat on the other side, taking care to keep the bike balanced between the two sides.
 Have your friend press down at the handlebars as you continue to tighten the tie-downs, but not so tight that you don’t have some play to take the bumps you’ll encounter on the road.